xperimental/netatmo-exporter/dockerExample/README.md

       bridge:
 ```

-We make again use of the latest Grafana docker package and this time we map the docker volume to the */var/lib/grafana* directory within the container.
-That's the directory were Grafana expects and saves its configuration file.
+We again make use of the latest Grafana docker package and this time we map the docker volume to the */var/lib/grafana* directory within the container.
+That's the directory where Grafana expects its configuration file.
 You can try to map the *DATA_DIRECTORY* to */var/lib/grafana* and I expect that it will work as well.
-We define the port 3000 and assign the IP 192.168.3.51 of our network as defined in the *networks* (refer above) to it.
+We define the port 3000 and assign the IP 192.168.3.51 of our network as defined in the networks (refer above) to it.

 ## Netatmo-exporter docker-compose configuration